• Find

 We stopped shooting after sunset, regrouped, and waited for the diner to close.
 Then, we documented the interior of and details within the diner.

 Chicago is a world-famous town, thanks in no small part to its food scene.
 One of the iconic meals of the city is its own spin on a hot dog, an image of which you can see below.
 When you’re running around taking pictures all day, you tend to get hungry.
-Though Mo was offered a dog to tide him over, the health conscious photographer politely declined.
+Though Mo was offered a dog to tide him over, the health-conscious photographer politely declined.

 In order to manage the workload that we have with travel, carrying equipment, long hours, and crazy turnaround times, it’s really important to keep yourself in good physical health and make sure you eat well.
 There’s nothing worse than being on the road shooting and just eating junk food.

 That’s especially true when your first shoot day doesn’t end until the early morning.
-After the briefest of sleeps, Mo and his team were back at it before sunrise to tie up some loose ends.
+After a brief night of rest, Mo and his team were back at it before sunrise to tie up some loose ends.
 Thankfully, there was enough of a time gap for the photographer and his cohorts to reset before the final part of the project, the Anthony Davis event.
 Good news, bad news time: the good news is that the AD session started a bit late, so Mo had a little extra time to return to the diner, where the talk took place.
 The bad news is that, because the Q&A ran long, Mo had to sprint to O’Hare to catch his flight home.

 Call time the following morning was around 5:30 a.m.
 We set the lift to the correct position and waited for sunrise.
 We captured all the exterior shots of the court again in the morning light and did a couple of pick up shots inside the diner that we missed the night before.
 We had enough time to head back to hotel, eat, check out, and return to capture the Anthony Davis event, which was running a tad late.